Man sets himself on fire outside Alabama Walmart

 Johnson says it's unclear whether the man suffered from mental illness or set fire to himself for another reason.

 The incident happened about 6:30 p.m.
 Thursday, and the man was taken to a local hospital before being sent by helicopter ambulance to a hospital in Nashville, Tennessee.
+He was reported in stable condition Friday.

-Authorities haven't released the man's name or condition.
+Authorities haven't released the man's name.